The Barefoot Executive: Cast

+Music

+The Barefoot Executives score was written by Robert F. Brunner.
+The film's theme song, "He's Gonna Make It," was written by Bruce Belland and Robert F. Brunner.
+The song is played over the film's opening credits.

 Reception

-On Rotten Tomatoes the film has an approval rating of 83% based on 6 reviews.
+At the review-aggregation site Rotten Tomatoes, the film has an approval rating of 83% based on six reviews.
+On Metacritic, the film has a weighted average score of 55 out to 100, based on four critics, indicating "mixed or average reviews".

-Howard Thompson of The New York Times described the film as a "genial but strained and arch frolic" with "one real joke" that "wears thin and frantic."
-Variety wrote, "Walt Disney Productions has one of the funniest comedies of the season."
+Howard Thompson of The New York Times described the film as a "genial but strained and arch frolic" with "one real joke" that "wears thin and frantic".
+Variety wrote that Walt Disney Productions had "one of the funniest comedies of the season".
 Gene Siskel of the Chicago Tribune gave the film three stars out of four.
-Charles Champlin of the Los Angeles Times called it "a light, slight, well-made, well-acted, pleasantly diverting Disney comedy which falls somewhere just north of 'The Gnome-Mobile' and well south of 'The Love Bug' on the Disney scale."
-David McGillivray of The Monthly Film Bulletin wrote, "Although at first glance no more than a hastily expanded idea and a chance to reunite the team that made The Computer Wore Tennis Shoes, this new Disney comedy develops into an extremely beguiling satire on the audience ratings game, while retaining enough slapstick to keep children of all audiences thoroughly entertained."
+Charles Champlin of the Los Angeles Times called it "a light, slight, well-made, well-acted, pleasantly diverting Disney comedy which falls somewhere just north of The Gnome-Mobile and well south of The Love Bug on the Disney scale".
+David McGillivray of The Monthly Film Bulletin wrote: "Although at first glance no more than a hastily expanded idea and a chance to reunite the team that made The Computer Wore Tennis Shoes, this new Disney comedy develops into an extremely beguiling satire on the audience ratings game, while retaining enough slapstick to keep children of all audiences thoroughly entertained."

 Remake

-It was re-made for the Disney Channel in 1995 starring Jason London, Eddie Albert, Michael Marich, Jay Mohr, Yvonne De Carlo, Ann Magnuson, Nathan Anderson, Terri Ivens, and Chris Elliott; and directed by Susan Seidelman.
+The film was remade for the Disney Channel in 1995 starring Jason London, Eddie Albert, Michael Marich, Jay Mohr, Yvonne De Carlo, Ann Magnuson, Nathan Anderson, Terri Ivens and Chris Elliott.
+The remake was directed by Susan Seidelman.